Uno 1%

 Uno_IR_KMK

 This repository contains the code (and compiled circuitpython .uf2) to run KMK on the Uno IR.
 This includes the keyboard files for easy remapping, as well as a plugin/module to handle the infrared decoding.
+There are 3 different examples given: one that demonstrates the button, another that shows the rotary encoder, and a final one for use with IR.
+You can combine pieces from the examples together easily.

 IR Decoding